MicrosoftDocs/VBA-Docs/api/Publisher.ParagraphFormat.Alignment.md

 ## Remarks

-The  **Alignment** property value can be one of the **[PbParagraphAlignmentType](Publisher.PbParagraphAlignmentType.md)** constants declared in the Microsoft Publisher type library.
+The **Alignment** property value can be one of the **PbParagraphAlignmentType** constants declared in the Microsoft Publisher type library.

 ## Example

-This example adds a new text box to the first page of the active publication, and then add text and sets the paragraph alignment and font formatting.
+This example adds a new text box to the first page of the active publication, and then adds text and sets the paragraph alignment and font formatting.

 ```vb
 Sub NewTextFrame()